cheechlorraine/CodePathTipApp/README.md

 Required: Calcuate Tip Amount based on 18, 20, and 25% on Bill Amount
 Optional: App icon

+App is used to calculate tip on a bill

 ![alt tag](https://github.com/cheechlorraine/CodePathTipApp/blob/master/TipApp.gif)

 GIF created using LiceCap